dailypenn/dropcap/README.md

 For a blog, the `baseURL` should be whichever website it's hosted on, and the `blogSlug` should be what appears in its URL.
 In this case, the blog below would be at the URL `http://www.thedp.com/blog/example-blog`.

+As of January 2019, the DP does not have any active blogs.
+The Buzz, an old sports blog, is included in `config.json` for testing purposes, but don't be alarmed if it doesn't return any GA results, given that it's defunct.

 ```json
 {
   "views": {